-Taking water, Water shall be taken in suitable quantity during meals and after meals29.
+Taking water: Water shall be taken in suitable quantity during meals and after meals.
 Drinking suitable quantity of water during meals assures proper passage of food in alimentary canal, mixing in stomach and digestion.

-Mouth cleaning and Mouth freshener:To prevent decaying of teeth and bad smell (halitosis), mouth should be thoroughly cleaned after eating30..Kapha is aggravated after taking food and produces discharge in oral cavity.
-One shall take mixture of areca nut (puga), cubeb (kankola), camphor (karpura), clove (lavanga) or fruits of pungent, astringent taste with betel leaf as mouth freshener31.
+Mouth cleaning and Mouth freshener:\To prevent decaying of teeth and bad smell (halitosis), mouth should be thoroughly cleaned after eating 30..Kapha is aggravated after taking food and produces discharge in oral cavity.
+One shall take mixture of areca nut (puga), cubeb (kankola), camphor (karpura), clove (lavanga) or fruits of pungent, astringent taste with betel leaf as mouth freshener 31.

-Lifestyle: After taking food, one should sit comfortably like a king (rajavat) till the drowsiness due to food is over.
-After that one should walk slowly for hundred steps and rest by lying on the left side.
-One shall observe those measures which soothes, nourish senses and feels good32.
-After meals, sleeping and sitting for longer time, excess liquid diet, exposure to heat, swimming, travelling, riding shall be avoided33.
+Lifestyle:\After taking food, one should sit comfortably like a king (rajavat) till the drowsiness due to food is over.
+After that, one should walk slowly for hundred steps and rest by lying on the left side.
+One shall observe those measures which soothes, nourish senses and feels good.
+After meals, sleeping and sitting for longer time, excess liquid diet, exposure to heat, swimming, travelling, riding shall be avoided.

-Faulty dietary habits: The improper dietary habits disturb process of digestion and metabolism(Agni), lead to formation of ama (undigested food and toxins) and cause severe diseases of various body systems34.
-(The following dietary habits can cause severe diseases or death.
-Taking of wholesome and unwholesome food together (samashana) shall be avoided.
+Faulty dietary habits:\The improper dietary habits disturb process of digestion and metabolism(Agni), lead to formation of ama (undigested food and toxins) and cause severe diseases of various body systems.
+(The following dietary habits can cause severe diseases or death.\Taking of wholesome and unwholesome food together (samashana) shall be avoided.

-- > Taking food in excess quantity or less quantity or at improper time (vishamashana) shall be avoided. - Taking food without complete digestion of previous meals or during indigestion (ajirna) (adhyashana) shall be avoided^{35,36,37}

-Importance of food
+- Taking food in excess quantity or less quantity or at improper time (vishamashana) shall be avoided. - ➤ Taking food without complete digestion of previous meals or during indigestion (ajirna) (adhyashana) shall be avoided - Importance of food

-Food is most essential for sustenance of life (vrittikara)38.
-The body is constituted and nourished by food39The origin of life and diseases is food.
+Food is most essential for sustenance of life (vrittikara).
+The body is constituted and nourished by foodThe origin of life and diseases isdiseases are food.
 Wholesome and unwholesome food articles are responsible for happiness and sorrow respectively.
-Food decides whether the body can or cannot sustain the diseases of body and mind40.
+Food decides whether the body can or cannot sustain the diseases of body and mind.
 The ingested food after proper digestion and metabolism nourishes the tissues, results in plumpness, strength, complexion, health and longevity.
-The tissues are sustained by getting fed by various nourishing factors (poshaka dhatus)41.
+The tissues are sustained by getting fed by various nourishing factors (poshaka dhatus).
 A detailed list of dietary preparations and therapies having superior qualities (agrya samgraha) that keep a person healthy is given in chapter Yajjah Purushiya Adhyaya.
 A skillful physician should prescribe the right dietary regimen and therapy after gaining a thorough understanding of the qualities of these articles.
-Attainment of eternal duties(dharma) and all desires (kama) depends upon this prescription42.
-Multifactorial effect of food and diet in health and diseases:An individual consuming wholesome food is not afflicted by disease.
-However, intake of wholesome food, there are many other etiological factors that lead to a disease, such as change in season, intellectual errors, unwholesome contacts, excessive, wrong and over-utilization of senses of sound, touch, vision, taste and smell.
+Attainment of eternal duties(dharma) and all desires (kama) depends upon this prescription.
+Multifactorial effect of food and diet in health and diseases: An individual consuming wholesome food is not afflicted by disease.
+However, intake of wholesome food is not the only causative factor for a disease or can prevent diseases.
+Apart from unwholesome food, there are many other etiological factors that lead to a disease, such as change in season, intellectual errors, unwholesome contacts, excessive, wrong and over-utilization of senses of sound, touch, vision, taste and smell.